shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 - cv2: pip install opencv-python

 ## Guides:
-1. Before running the codes, please check whether you are using the GPU for this task.
+*1. Before running the codes, please check whether you are using the GPU for this task.*
 Here is a simple way to check it:
 - Open the anaconda terminal shell
 - Type "python"
 - Type "import tensorflow as tf"
 - Type "tf.ones((2,2))"
-- Check the outcoming message
+- Check out the outcoming message
 In the last step, if the message mentions the GPU usage, then the running environment is proper.

-Otherwise:
+*Otherwise:*
 - Create a new virtual environment
 - Type "conda install jupyter"
 - Type "pip install tensorflow"
 - Type "pip install xxx" to install other necessary patches
 Note: Please use "pip" command only after using "conda install jupyter", because "conda" command will have conflicts.

-2. After setting the proper environment, please follow the steps below:
+*2. After setting the proper environment, please follow the steps below:*
 - Download the images sets from the given download link
 - Download the main.py and the model.py
 - Change the paths to the image sets in the main.py
 - Run the main.py

-Alternative approach:
+**Alternative approach:**

 Note: This is **recommended** because the original version of these codes is written with the jupyter notebook.